MicrosoftDocs/msix-docs/msix-src/package/packaging-uwp-apps.md

 1. **Test your app.** Before you package your app for Partner Center submission, make sure it works as expected on all device families that you plan to support.
 These device families may include desktop, mobile, Surface Hub, Xbox, IoT devices, or others.
 For more information about deploying and testing your app using Visual Studio, see [Deploying and debugging UWP apps](https://docs.microsoft.com/windows/uwp/debug-test-perf/deploying-and-debugging-uwp-apps).

-2. **Optimize your app.** You can use Visual Studio’s profiling and debugging tools to optimize the performance of your UWP app.
+2. **Optimize your app.** You can use Visual Studio’s profiling and debugging tools to optimize the performance of your packaged application.
 For example, the Timeline tool for UI responsiveness, the Memory Usage tool, the CPU Usage tool, and more.
 For more information about these tools, see the [Profiling Feature Tour](https://docs.microsoft.com/visualstudio/profiling/profiling-feature-tour) topic.

 3. **Check .NET Native compatibility (for VB and C# apps).** In the Universal Windows Platform, there is a native compiler that will improve the runtime performance of your app.
 With this change, you should test your app in this compilation environment.
 By default, the **Release** build configuration enables the .NET native toolchain, so it's important to test your app with this **Release** configuration and check that your app behaves as expected.
 Some common debugging issues that can happen with .NET Native are explained in more detail in [Debugging .NET Native Windows Universal Apps](https://devblogs.microsoft.com/devops/debugging-net-native-windows-universal-apps/).